Today I am sharing a Spring Kitchen Tour in our Waco Airbnb. I even served a delicious light breakfast with my homemade blueberry muffins.

 - Using the two bowl method, mix the egg, milk, and oil in one bowl and the flour, sugar, baking powder, and salt in the other bowl.

 - Combine both and add blueberries.
 Stir till lumpy.

 - Bake 25 - 30 minutes when a wooden skewer comes out clean when inserted into the muffin.

 I hope you enjoyed my spring kitchen tour.

-Our home has three bedrooms (one master suite with a king, and two bedrooms with two queen beds in each room) and two bathrooms.
-The home is on half an acre and has a beautiful wrap around porch.
+Our home has three bedrooms (one primary suite with a king, and two bedrooms with two queen beds in each room) and two bathrooms.
+The home is on half an acre and has a beautiful wrap-around porch.

 If you are interested in our home and would like to stay at our Airbnb in Waco, Tx. just click on the link.

 Pin the image below to your decor boards on Pinterest (just click the Pin button in the top left corner).
 You can also follow along with me on Pinterest!